 In 1889, when a famed Naples pizza chef trundled three different pizzas — fully cooked and piping hot — to the doorstep of the hungry and demanding King Umberto I of Italy and Queen Margherita of Savoy, little did he know that he started a trend that's alive and well hundreds of years later.

-The U.S. food delivery market is poised to grow a whopping 79% by 2022 — from $43 billion to $76 billion, driven primarily by the rise of online ordering.
-That's good news for pizzeria operators since pizza remains a perennial delivery favorite, but other food choices previously not available to at-home diners other than through takeout is quickly changing the game.
+The U.S. food delivery market is valued at more than $22 billion in 2019 and expected to grow to more than $28 billion by 2023, driven primarily by the rise of online ordering.
+That's good news for pizzeria operators since pizza remains a perennial delivery favorite, with 83% of consumers reporting eating pizza at least once a month, according to a Technomics study.
+But other food choices previously not available to at-home diners other than through takeout is quickly changing the game.

 Given all the options available and the increasing dependence on delivery, remaining competitive means coupling consistently delicious food with a memorable experience that will have customers choosing your restaurant the next time they want a restaurant-style meal at home.

 Pizza pros and forward thinkers in other food categories are exploring technology and other innovations meant to make delivery easier for operators, play up the convenience of delivery and provide an unforgettable wow factor:

 - Big pizza chains and independents are leveraging technology to make ordering easier and to "personalize" the customer experience with online customer profiles, favorites and conveniences like digital trackers that report food preparation and delivery progress.
 Some companies are even beginning to experiment with delivery droids and driverless vehicles.